Gayatri-2017/term-project-team-d/IaC/README.md

 Directory for holding Infrastructure-as-Code assets such as CloudFormation stacks, Kubernetes manifests, makefiles etc.

-# tprj/IaC
-Directory for holding Infrastructure-as-Code assets such as CloudFormation stacks, Kubernetes manifests, makefiles etc.

 ### Instructions to Execute Operations using CURL Command
 ### SERVICE  s1
 #### 1. Create user: